rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Design a case using <strong>3D CAD</strong> software
 0. Print and adjust a case from <strong>3D printer</strong>
 0. Measure and analyze speeds and quality at various conditions
+0. Check product operation and package safely for shipment
 0. Train users/customers

 ### PRODUCT 3 - Cloud-connected dashboard TVs

-MAKE FOR SALE: A complete device which displays
+MAKE FOR SALE: Plug a device on a TV to display (on a schedule)
 <strong>dashboards</strong> by monitoring software
 (Elasticsearch Kibana, Grafana, AppDynamics, New Relic, Dynatrace, Nagios, SAP, etc.)